Healthy Recipes Blog

 Seasoned spaghetti squash strands in a glass bowl.

 Heat the sauce.
-To save time and effort, I use marinara sauce from a jar, but I make sure it's a sauce with no added sugar.
+To save time and effort, I use marinara sauce from a jar.
 I heat the sauce on the stove and add the cooked meatballs.

 Finish the dish.
 Pour the sauce and meatballs on top of the squash strands, garnish with parsley and parmesan, and serve!

-Yes.
-I like to use the microwave because it's fast and convenient.
-But as an alternative to using the microwave, you can bake the spaghetti squash in the oven instead.
+1. I like to use the microwave to cook squash because it's fast and convenient.
+But you can bake the spaghetti squash in the oven instead if you prefer.

 Serving Suggestions

 This is a complete meal of meat and a vegetable, so it doesn't need any side dishes.
-But I often add a splash of color by serving it with a side of steamed broccoli, arugula salad, or cucumber vinegar salad.
+But I often add a splash of color by serving it with a simple vegetable side like any of the following:

 Recipe Card